Jawaharlal Nehru National Urban Renewal Mission: Midterm appraisal

 A midterm appraisal carried out in 2009 by the consulting firm Grant Thornton recommended to establish a single directorate for the ministries in charge of the mission; more involvement of city administrations in the preparation of city development plans that were prepared by consultants; broader stakeholder consultation during environmental and social impact assessments; the development of a national procurement manual; separation of the approval process for projects in two stages; financial support and capacity development for the implementation of reforms in addition to funding for infrastructure; the use of policies for public-private partnerships and pooled funding mechanisms at the state level, such as urban development funds that exist in Tamil Nadu and Orissa.

 Funding shares by city categories

 List of identified cities

 The following table provides for a list of the cities/urban agglomerations (UAs) identified to receive the benefits of JNNURM.
 They include data pertaining to the state they belong to; the population in these cities given in lakhs as per the census of 2001.

 Note: National Steering Group may choose to add or delete cities/UAs/towns under Category-C (other than state capitals) based on the suggestions received from state governments.
 However, the number of cities under the mission shall remain around 60.

+Discrepancies in funding for small cities

+Based on research conducted by the Indian Institute for Human Settlements, 65 cities were allocated 75% of the funding through JnNURM for projects related to Urban Infrastructure and Governance (UIG) and Basic Services for the Urban Poor (BSUP).
+In contrast, 640 cities received the remaining 25% of funding for initiatives like the Integrated Housing and Slum Development Programme (IHSDP) and the Urban Infrastructure Development Scheme for Small and Medium Towns (UIDSSMT).

+Bigger cities received greater per capita investment under JnNURM compared to smaller cities.
+Moreover, while JnNURM encompassed all residents in cities with a population of one million or more, it only encompassed slightly over half of those in class I cities and less than half of those in classes II, III, and IV cities.
+According to JnNURM, none of the cities in classes V and VI were included.
+Larger cities have a greater proportion of urban population served by JnNURM compared to smaller cities.